Universal Journal of Pharmacy and Pharmacology

 Abstract

 Active Pharmaceutical Ingredients (APIs) serve as the cornerstone of pharmaceutical development, driving therapeutic efficacy and safety in drug formulations.
 This article provides a comprehensive overview of the lifecycle of APIs, starting from their discovery and development, through to manufacturing processes and regulatory oversight.
-The development of APIs begins with intensive
+The development of APIs begins with intensive research and

 [...]
 Read more.